 Can an HIV test be conducted at home?

-How do you prepare for an HIV test?
+How to prepare for an HIV test?

-How do you prepare for an HIV test?
+How to prepare for an HIV test?

 No special preparations are necessary.
 It is important to consider the possible time frames for the detectability of HIV.